Eworm/Anchorman/DOCUMENTATION.md

 There is some additional info saved with the new feed.
 The feed title, copyright, language and permalink are also saved.
 Some settings are set to their standard:
 * Feed updates are enabled.
 * Scheduling is set to 60 minutes.
-* New articles are set to publish.
+* New articles are set to publish and use the 'Blog' collection.
 * The article title, description, content and authors are saved as defaults.

 These settings are the most basic info a feed update needs.
 But you'll probably want to tweak the feed info more.